eda-ricercatore/boilerplate-code/README.md

 	* *BibTeX* database for the documentation.
 - README.md: Readme file to describe the software project, and organization of the repository.
 - scripts: Scripts to perform miscellaneous tasks for the software project.
+- solver_interfaces:
+	* Scripts to enable the EDA tool, or this boilerplate code, to interact with interfaces
-- src: Source code of the software project, including test suites for automated regression testing and a "sandbox" for testing concepts in EDA programming or VLSI design.
+- src: Source code of the software project, including test suites for automated regression testing and a "sandbox" for testing concepts in EDA software development or VLSI design.

 ###	Benchmarking EDA Software